crate/cloud-howtos/docs/add-users.rst

 First, enter the email address the user signed up with.

-Second, select the `role`_ you want to give the user in your organization.
+Second, select the :ref:`role <cloud-reference:user-roles>` you want to give the user in your organization.

 Finally, click *Save*.